Skip to content

 Engage with the world, from the vantage point of a culturally diverse global city.

-Launching in January 2026, Northeastern University’s Intelligent Networked Systems Institute’s (INSI) London hub is a transatlantic research centre focused on next-generation connectivity and intelligent computing and learning systems.
+Launched in January 2026, Northeastern University’s Institute for Intelligent Networked Systems (INSI) London hub is a transatlantic research centre focused on next-generation connectivity and intelligent computing and learning systems.

 Intelligent computing and AI systems